spotinst/help/src/docs/ocean/features/vngs/README.md

 The specification configured in the Ocean cluster object is referred to as the Default VNG.
 This definition is used for the following reasons:

+- Ocean uses this specification as the last option out of all the possible Virtual Node Groups to serve the workload.
 - For ECS clusters, the default VNG takes priority.
 If you need to change this behavior, contact the [Spot Support team](https://spot.io/support/).
 - At runtime, Ocean uses this default VNG as a template for the other VNGs defined, as it effectively uses parameters that are not explicitly set by the user in a VNG object.